Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Conclusions and future directions

-\textit{Conclusions and future directions.} DM-dominated dwarf galaxies can be used to study possible deviations from the CDM paradigm.
+DM-dominated dwarf galaxies can be used to study possible deviations from the CDM paradigm.
 In this work, we focused on how stellar kinematics and surface brightness data of dwarf spheroidal galaxies, in particular Fornax, Carina and Leo II, compare with an ULDM universe.

-For \( m = \SI{1e-21}{\electronvolt} \), stellar velocity dispersion data from Fornax reveal a tension caused by the soliton core.
+For \(m = \SI{1e-21}{\electronvolt} \), stellar velocity dispersion data from Fornax is in tension with a soliton core, that our simulations show to be a ubiquitous prediction of the model.
 At \( m = \SI{1e-22}{\electronvolt} \), a stationary Jeans analysis can fit the data, but dynamical heating renders this fit transient.
-The resulting stellar LOSVD and half-light radius evolve significantly, requiring fine-tuned initial conditions to match observations.
+The resulting stellar velocity dispersion and half-light radius evolve significantly, requiring fine-tuned initial conditions to match observations.
+This result requires a significant change of perspective on early analyses of ULDM galaxies that assumed a stationary state.
+Although tidal stripping can ameliorate the situation for $m \simeq 10^{-22}$~eV, the tension remains for $m \gtrsim \SI{5e-22}{\electronvolt}$.

 Galaxies with lower velocity dispersion and smaller scale radius are sensitive to higher values of $m$.
 We showed that for $m=\SI{5e-21}{\electronvolt}$, the observed half-light radius of the Carina and Leo II dwarf galaxies is difficult to reconcile with the rapid ULDM heating-driven evolution, that tends to predict larger $r_{\rm half}$.
-Our analysis suggests that Leo II and Carina (and other low-dispersion dwarfs) may allow to probe ULDM to larger values of $m$.
+Our analysis suggests that Leo II and Carina (and other low-dispersion dwarfs) may allow to probe ULDM to even higher values of $m$.
 We postpone this study to future work.

+It would also be of interest to study dynamical heating for different stellar population.
+In fact, dwarf galaxies such as Fornax host multiple chemo-dynamical components, with different ages~\cite{de_Boer_2012}.
+Our analysis does not attempt a chemodynamical decomposition and the inferred tension arises from the overall size/dispersion structure rather than from the detailed partition into sub-populations.
+Nevertheless, explicitly modeling the metal-rich and metal-poor components simultaneously could provide a more stringent, differential test (e.g.\ different spatial concentrations and formation times correspond to different effective exposure to ULDM-induced fluctuations).